 The Chase Sapphire Preferred® Card has consistently been at the top of our list of favorite travel rewards cards due to its earnings and redemption options for valuable Ultimate Rewards points and its complementary travel and shopping benefits.
 There’s no wonder it’s often selected as a person’s first travel rewards card.

 The option we’re referring to is adding an authorized user.
-We’ll discuss all the possible benefits of doing so, a few of the downsides (there aren’t many), and also which benefits you won’t find extended to additional users.
+We’ll discuss all the benefits of doing so, a few of the downsides (there aren’t many), and also which benefits you won’t find extended to additional users.

 If you’re looking for a way to add other users to your card and want to know more about how it works, you’ll find those answers here.